 The appearance of hair plays an important role in people’s physical appearance and self-perception, so it can be devastating to experience hair loss, especially when there doesn’t seem to be anything you can do about it.
 But did you know that there are vitamins for hair growth?
 In fact, poor nutrition, including vitamin deficiencies, is a major factor of hair loss.
 These natural hair loss remedies work to fix the root of the problem, like regulating your hormone levels or fighting oxidative stress that increases with age.

 Fewer than 45 percent of women go through life with a full head of hair while a majority of men go through some type of hair loss in their lifetimes.
 The hair care industry knows that consumers have a great desire to look youthful now more than ever so it constantly delivers new products that promise to promote hair growth.
-Before you spend your money on yet another product that may leave you disappointed, try using these vitamins for hair growth first.
+Before you spend your money on yet another product that may leave you disappointed, try using these vitamins for hair growth (or hair vitamins as I sometimes call them) first.

 6 Vitamins for Hair Growth